 Once again, we are working with Cofinitive on the One to Watch Award - a celebration of the people, companies or ‘things’ that have the potential to shake up their field.

-Also returning this year are Biotech Company of the Year, sponsored by Chesterford Research Park, Medtech Company of the Year and Life Science Company of the Year, sponsored by BioStrata, along with Technology Company of the Year, and Start-up of the Year, sponsored by Regus.
+Also returning this year are Biotech Company of the Year, sponsored by Chesterford Research Park, Medtech Company of the Year and Life Science Company of the Year, sponsored by BioStrata, along with Technology Company of the Year, sponsored by Anglia Ruskin University's Faculty of Science and Engineering, and Start-up of the Year, sponsored by Regus.

 Appleyard Lees, the firm of patent attorneys and IP specialists, sponsors our AI Company of the Year category, while Woodfines Solicitors sponsors Cleantech Company of the Year and SmithsonHill sponsors Agritech Company of the Year - each highlighting areas of technology in which Cambridge is leading the way.